psychology Pre-Flight Anxiety Guide

 "What's That Sound?"
 Quick-Reference

 Every ding, thump, whir, and engine change explained with the mechanical reason behind it — organized by phase of flight.
-This is the piece Logic Seekers bookmark.
 When you hear something unfamiliar, you'll know exactly what it is and why it's happening.

 Sounds are the #1 anxiety trigger across 100 analyzed Reddit posts.
 This card eliminates the ambiguity your amygdala feeds on.